elsayed-hussein/Obsidian-File/MERN/MERN Stack.md

-## MERN Stack  is javascript fullstack
+## MERN Stack  is JavaScript fullStack

 --------------